 By 1893, the Storrows had moved to 419 Beacon and 29 Hereford was once again the home of Annah Curtis.
 She remarried in February of 1894 to Henry E. Howland, an attorney and judge from New York City. where they lived after their marriage.

-Anna Bellows continued to live at 29 Hereford until her death in 1920.
-Robert Peabody Bellows, an architect, continued to live with her.
+Anna Bellows continued to live at 29 Hereford until her death in March of 1920.
+Robert Bellows lived with her.
 William Truman Aldrich, his partner in the firm of Bellows and Aldrich, lived at 31 Hereford.
 After his mother’s death, Robert Bellows moved to 8 Park.

-In the summer of 1922, 29 Hereford was purchased from Robert Bellows by Parker Williams Whittemore and his wife, Grace Jones (Sinclair) Whittemore.
-The transaction was reported in the Boston Globe on August 3, 1922.
+On July 31, 1922, 29 Hereford was acquired from Robert Bellows by Parker Williams Whittemore.
+He and his wife, Grace Jones (Sinclair) Whittemore, made it their home.
 They previously had lived in West Gloucester.

 Parker Whittemore was a retired manufacturer of railroad cars.

 In August of 1922, he applied for (and subsequently received) permission “to remove old mansard roof and carry brick front up to present roof.”
 The remodeling was designed by architect William W. Dinsmoor.
-Plans for the remodeling — including a front elevation and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-49).
+Plans for the remodeling — including a front elevation and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-49).

 During the 1925-1926 winter season, 29 Hereford may have been the home of attorney Charles Cobb Walker and his wife, Helene (Whitehouse) Walker.
 Their usual residence was at 7 Arlington, where they also were listed in the 1926 Blue Book.
 At this time, they were engaged in divorce proceedings and 29 Hereford may have been Helene Walker’s separate residence.
 They are listed as a couple in the 1926 Blue Book, but only Helene Walker is listed in the 1926 List of Residents (along with a cook and two nurses, presumably for the care of their infant son, William).

 The house was not listed in the 1927 Blue Book.